-The Moskva was the largest and most powerful non-nuclear icebreaker at her time of delivery.
-She got some international attention in 1985 when she herded around 2000 ice-entrapped belugas back to the open sea … by playing classical music.
+The Moskva was the largest and most powerful non-nuclear icebreaker at her delivery time.
+She got international attention in 1985 when she herded around 2000 ice-entrapped belugas back to the open sea … by playing classical music.
 Yes, you read that right!

 What is an icebreaker?